 John Crunden.
 1766

-From a plaster bust supplied by Grant and Hoskins in 1774
+Taken from a plaster bust supplied by Grant and Hoskins in 1774.

 and refinished by William Hackwood (c.1757 - 1839).

 see Wedgwood Correspondence (below).

 Wedgwood bust in the Albertina, Vienna.